Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

 HA Clusters intended to be NFS Servers have been designed in a variety of ways, and various blogs and advice have been given on this subject, across the internet, including other sources at SUSE.
 Depending on what is needed from the NFS Server Cluster, many of the common recommendations may not work as well as expected.
 While they may work very well for many scenarios, they are often lacking when it comes to fully supporting NFS v4.
 The most common problems not properly addressed are:

-(1) Loss of client locks (and all other information held by the NFS Server about open files, file states, client states, etc.) during a cluster failover, or even during normal operations.
+(1) Loss of client locks (and all other information held by the NFS Server about open files, file states, client states, etc.) during a cluster failover, or even during normal operations without any cluster failovers or migrations taking place.

 (2) Delays during and after failovers, including (but not limited to) the risk of fencing a node while resources are stopped.

-Due to delays or loss of file state information, NFS client applications may receive IO errors (EIO), after which the application may or may not be skilled enough at error handling to gracefully recover and continue its work.
+Due to delays or loss of file state information, NFS client applications may receive IO errors (EIO), sometimes logged as error 5 or -5.
+After this, the application may or may not be skilled enough at error handling to gracefully recover and continue its work.

 Resolution

 Note that the various factors below are very interrelated.
-As such, it is difficult to decide on the best order to present them.
+As such, it is difficult to decide on the best order to present this discussion.
 Fully meshing these concepts together may require more than one reading.
 Leaving out one piece of this "puzzle" may break others.

 1. Preserving knowledge of file states at the NFS Server.